-Royal White Redbud Cercis canadensis 'Royal White'
+White Redbud Cercis canadensis 'Alba'

-Height: 30 feet Spread: 25 feet
+Height: 25 feet Spread: 30 feet

 Sunlight: O 0

 Hardiness Zone: 5a

 Other Names: Eastern Redbud, Judas Tree, Love Tree

 Description:

-A spectacular spring bloomer, with abundant and very showy white flowers, held tightly on bare branches in early spring; rivals any small ornamental tree for specimen use in the home landscape
+A spectacular spring bloomer, with very showy white flowers held tightly on bare branches in early spring; somewhat coarse heart-shaped leaves; rivals any small ornamental tree for specimen use in the home landscape

 Ornamental Features

-Royal White Redbud has white pea-like flowers along the branches from early to mid spring before the leaves.
-It has forest green deciduous foliage.
+White Redbud has white pea-like flowers along the branches from early to mid spring before the leaves.
+It has forest green deciduous foliage which emerges burgundy in spring.
 The heart-shaped leaves turn buttery yellow in fall.

 Landscape Attributes

-Royal White Redbud is a deciduous tree with a more or less rounded form.
+White Redbud is a deciduous tree with a more or less rounded form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.

 This is a relatively low maintenance tree, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 - Disease

-Royal White Redbud is recommended for the following landscape applications;
+White Redbud is recommended for the following landscape applications;

-- Accent

-- Mass Planting

-- General Garden Use

-Royal White Redbud flowers Photo courtesy of NetPS Plant Finder
+White Redbud in bloom Photo courtesy of NetPS Plant Finder

-Royal White Redbud in bloom Photo courtesy of NetPS Plant Finder
+White Redbud flowers Photo courtesy of NetPS Plant Finder